and 7 Ways to Make it Stronger

 A common pitfall that disconnects us from the audience is speaking with a monotone delivery.
 You could have the most exciting idea, but if you say it with a flat voice, no one will be energized by it.
 No one will buy-in.

 I saw this happen in Business School, during project presentations.
-Regardless of how brilliant the paper, if the project was delivered in an flat way, the team would fall short in their ability to connect with the crowd.
-Yet a slightly less brilliant project, delivered with passion, would excite the audience and capture their buy-in.
+Regardless of how brilliant the paper, if the project was delivered in a flat way, the team would fall short in their ability to connect with the crowd.
+Yet a slightly less brilliant project, delivered with passion and great vocal quality, would excite the audience and capture their buy-in.

 I tend to be a little laid back, so before I take the front of the room, I say to myself, “Energy!”
 The importance of this was reinforced to me recently.
 I delivered two talks back-to-back, one on Tuesday and one on Wednesday.
 I let my fatigue show up in the first one and forgot to tell myself, “Energy.”
 The room was a bit too mellow.
 However, I was prepared for the second one.
 The crowd was energized and the room, more lively.

-There’s nothing wrong with being a bit soft spoken, but an overly airy or soft voice in presentations can keep you from sounding like a person with courage and influence.
+There’s nothing wrong with being a bit soft-spoken, but an overly airy or soft voice in presentations can keep you from sounding like a person with courage and influence.
 Instead of feeling your breath high, in your chest, practice bringing your breath moving from your belly upwards through your chest and out of your mouth.
+This exercise will improve your vocal quality and presence.

-Trying to listening to people who mumble, for example, is a challenge.
+Trying to listen to people who mumble, for example, is a challenge.
 Mumbling is a lazy way of letting your words drop without articulation.
 People who speak English as a 2nd language often rush and mumble in hopes of masking their accent.
 The truth is, we Americans are engaged by accents.
 They make people so interesting.
-However, if we can’t understand the words we will lose interest.
+However, we lose interest if we can’t understand the words.
 If your words are crisp and clear, you will have us.

 Nasal Speak causes abnormal resonance in an individual’s voice due to increased more than normal airflow through the nose during speech.